eic/irt/README.md

 ```

   This compiles the IRT library codes and the executable to be later on used to read the .root
-files with the GEANT hits after *npsim* pass.
+files with the GEANT hits after *npsim* simulation pass.

   The rest of this README builds a minimalistic self-contained example of how to make use of the
 IRT library in application to a basic ATHENA e-endcap proximity focusing aerogel RICH.

 <br/>